bruno-chavez/restedancestor/README.md

 ##  Online

-`restedancestor` is currently online at https://restedancestor.herokuapp.com, skip to the Routes section to what routes can take requests.
+`restedancestor` is currently online at https://restedancestor.herokuapp.com, skip to the [Routes](https://github.com/bruno-chavez/restedancestor/tree/master#routes) section to see how you can consume the API.

 ## Local Use